gbrueckl/FabricStudio/README.md

 **A:** Yes!
 The only thing you need to do is to specify the TenantID of the remote tenant in the setting `fabricStudio.tenantId`.
 I would recommend to create a separate VSCode workspace in this scenario and change the setting there.

-**Q: I tried to query the [Admin-APIs](https://learn.microsoft.com/en-us/rest/api/power-bi/admin) in a notebook but its not working, any ideas why?**

-**A:** By default, this is not supported as the VSCode built-in authentication does not have the necessary permissions/scopes to read these APIs (`Tenant.Read.All` or `Tenant.ReadWrite.All`).
-To be able to query the Admin APIs you need to use a custom ClientID (settig `fabricStudio.clientId`) and add those permissions to your custom AAD application (also see [Prerequisites](#prerequisites) on how to configure a custom AAD application to be used with this extension).

 **Q: I tried to run a command from the context menue but the dropdown that appears does not contain the values I want to use.
 What can I do?**

 **A:** Unfortunately VSCode is quite limited in the way how users can enter data (e.g. a dropdown box) and we simply display the last 10 items that the user selected or expanded.
 So if you e.g. want to do a rebind of a report and the target dataset does not show up, please make sure to select/click it the Workspace Browser just before you run the rebind.

 **Q: Something went wrong or the extension is stuck, what can I do?**

 **A:** Unfortunately this can happen, sorry!
-Please try to restart VSCode or run the command `Fabric.initialize` from the command menu.
-If the problem persists, please open an [issue](https://github.com/gbrueckl/Fabric-VSCode/issues) at our Git Repository.
+Please try to restart VSCode or run the command `FabricStudio.initialize` from the command menu.
+If the problem persists, please open an [issue](https://github.com/gbrueckl/FabricStudio/issues) at our Git Repository.